Welcome! It should take a few minutes to set up everything and be ready to go!

 - Practicus AI App is Forever Free and include common analytics and data preparation features.

-Install Practicus AI App
+Install the Practicus AI App

 Practicus AI App works on your computer and contains the core functionality of our platform.